 Annotated Research Proposal Template

-Build a full three-chapter proposal section by section, with guidance on what reviewers expect and what to remove before submission.
+Build a full three-chapter proposal section by section, with guidance on what academic and funder reviewers expect and what to remove before submission.

-A connected set of editable Word and PowerPoint tools to help you move from a rough research idea to a clear, defensible proposal and defence presentation.
+A connected set of editable Word and PowerPoint tools that take a rough research idea to a clear, defensible submission: a three-chapter academic proposal, a concept note for a funding call, or the narrative sections of a research grant application.

 One payment · Immediate access after verified payment · Editable files